KerasKorea/KerasObjectDetector/Object_detection_tutorial_by_keras_API.md

     <img id="Object Dectection Model Flow" width="500" height="270" src="https://raw.githubusercontent.com/hoya012/deep_learning_object_detection/master/assets/deep_learning_object_detection_history.PNG"/>
 </p>

-In image above, the models marked by red showed excellent result at object detection field.
+In the image above, the models marked by red showed excellent result at object detection field.
 Among those models, the reasons for selecting SSD in this tutorial are
  - **Fast training** (SSD is 1 stage method and use convolution layer at `Extra Feature Layers`)
  - **Getting high detection accuracy** (SSD produce predictions of diffenrent scales from multiple scale feature maps)
-  - **Providing weights (trained by COCO) of SSD in [Tensorflow github](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)**

 So, Let's look at the SSD model structure.